slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 * OpenPGP is an encryption standard derived from PGP.
 * GPG, the full name is GnuPG, is an open source encryption software based on the OpenPGP standard.

-Their cores are similar, and with GPG you are compatible with the others..
+Their cores are similar, and with GPG you are compatible with the others.
 Here I strongly recommend again: In security encryption, don't try to reinvent the wheel; GPG, if used in a correct way, can improve security level significantly!

 ### Segregation